Venthe/gitea-helm-chart/README.md

 ## Renovate

-To be able to pin digest automatically by renovate you need to configure regex manager.
+To be able to use a digest value which is automatically updated by `renovate` a custom "regexManager" is required.
-For an a example `values.yaml` content we would like for renovate to update `tag` and `digest`.
+Here's an examplary `values.yml` definition which makes use of a digest:

 ```yaml
 gitea: